 Mario Gross, Executive Chef

-Mario Gross is Executive Chef at the Villa Eyrie Resort.
-Mario completed his culinary apprenticeship at the age of 19, at the one Michelin-star Relais & Chateaux Hotel Dollenberg, in the Black Forest of Germany.
+Mario Gross completed his culinary apprenticeship at the age of 19, at the one Michelin-star Relais & Chateaux Hotel Dollenberg, in the Black Forest of Germany.
 He built steadily upon this foundation of excellence, next at Der Alpenhof hotel near Munich.
-He is fundamental to the restaurant earning its first Michelin star in the first year of its re-opening after an ownership change.
+As the Executive Chef at Villa Eyrie Resort, he is fundamental to the restaurant.

 Mario then moved to Berlin, to work within the Hyatt Hotel Group, before moving to the iconic Waldhotel Sonnora, which has held three Michelin stars for 18 consecutive years.
 Under the mentorship of Chef Helmut Thieltges, Mario learned the invaluable art of tasting, examining and perfecting each and every plate of food.
 He learned to finely balance flavours, and to strive always for perfection.
 It was then time to go to the one-star Wine & Tafelhous, in the Mosel, where, after three years, he became Head Chef, all the while maintaining the restaurant’s Michelin status.This is where Mario met his wife to be.
 She had been living in Edmonton, and they together went there, a big change for Mario.
 He found a chef position at the famous Hardware Grill, and worked side by side with owner and chef Larry Stewart.
 Mario strives to apply his skills, passion, tasting prowess and search for perfection to the island’s newest fine dining experience at Alpina Restaurant.